 There are three routes to admission to the college’s baccalaureate program:

-2) Students with college study in another major or nursing study in another baccalaureate program and a minimum of 45 completed credits, if accepted by the University, may be admitted directly into the College of Nursing.
+2) Transfer Students with college study in another major or nursing study in another baccalaureate program and a minimum of 45 completed credits, if accepted by the University, may be admitted directly into the College of Nursing.
 To enroll in clinical nursing courses, transfer students must acquire a URI-based grade point average of 3.00 or higher and 2.20 in the foundation courses.
 Admission to NUR 203 is competitive based on GPA, which must be minimally a 3.00.
 Grades from courses taken at the other institution are not included in the student’s grade point average.
 Students who transfer from another college or university are admitted into clinical nursing courses on a space-available basis, usually in the spring semester.

 Because the number of students accepted into clinical courses is limited, transfer students are advised to contact the assistant dean before applying for admission to be sure of placement in a specific course.